paulopadoveze/reach-dashboard/README.md

 # reach-dashboard
  This is a propostion for the Dashboard for campaigns at Reach.
 This README provides instructions to set up, install dependencies, and run the Vue Vite project locally.

+## To-do list

+ - [ ] Better address the responsiveness of lists
+ - [ ] Refine CSS
+ - [ ] Modal layouts
+ - [ ] Create a more generic component for the charts
+ - [ ] Create a button for 'more creators' to display only two line when page loads
+ - [ ] Ensure all data is fetched from Vuestore (some are still mocked in the page like the charts)

 ## Prerequisites

 Ensure you have the following installed: